rigz-lang/rigz/crates/ast_derive/README.md

     - Use try_borrow and return an error
     - Clone all arguments passed into mutable extensions before the mutable borrow occurs
     - Keep cloning and accept that module calls are less efficient than they could be
+- Self cannot be used as a return type